-The Massachusetts Commission Against Discrimination (MCAD) enforces the Massachusetts anti-discrimination laws the investigation of Complaints of Discrimination, the prosecution and adjudication of cases, and through preventative training.
+The Massachusetts Commission Against Discrimination (MCAD) enforces the Massachusetts anti-discrimination laws through the investigation of Discrimination Complaints, the prosecution and adjudication of cases, and through preventative training and education.

 The Massachusetts Commission Against Discrimination (MCAD) was founded in 1946 enforces the Massachusetts anti-discrimination laws the investigation of Complaints of Discrimination as a neutral entity, the prosecution and adjudication of cases, and through preventative training.